Determining Child Support in Arizona

 In Arizona, the trial court determines the amount of child support and how to divide it between the parents.
 Is the amount based on the adjusted gross earnings of the noncustodial parent?
 Or the minimum the child requires to survive?
 In Ortiz v.
 Rappeport, 820 P.2d 313 (Ariz.
 Ct.
 App.
 1991) the Arizona Court of Appeals considered the issue.

 Mr. Rappeport and Mrs. Ortiz had a child together.
 Mr. Rappeport admitted paternity and initially provided care for the child.
-He asked other to quit her job.
-He provided her an apartment and asked her to care for his mother who lived nearby.
+He asked the mother to quit her job.
+He provided her with an apartment and asked her to care for his mother who lived nearby.

 Child Support Amount Based on Income of Parents

 In arriving at child support due, the court followed child support guidelines adopted by the Arizona Supreme Court.
 An award should permit a standard of living approximating the one the child would have had if the family remained together.